Skip to content

 Distributed systems

-A Rails control plane running a fleet of Go agents over gRPC.
+A Cloud66-style one-click deploy platform for Rails apps on AWS — a Rails orchestrator driving a fleet of Go agents over gRPC.
 Per-server routing, Docker builds, deploy logs streaming live.
-Rails for the product, Go for the load.

 Rails · Go · gRPC · Docker